bindalsarthak03/Expense-Tracker/README.md

 - Bcrypt
 ## Future Enahncements
 In the future, the Expense Tracker API will undergo the following enhancements:

-- **Integration with Google OAuth**: Implementing Google OAuth for user authentication, allowing users to sign up  and sign in using their Google accounts.

 - **Improved API Testing and Documentation**: Continuing to enhance the Swagger UI for better API testing and documentation.
 This includes refining existing endpoints documentation and adding new endpoints as the API